act65/act65.github.io/_posts/inbetween-posts/alien-treaty/2024-12-01-alien-treaty-01.md

 ---
 title: The treaty of New Earth
-subtitle: A Story of First Contact, Lost Heritage, and Good Intentions
+subtitle: Chapter 1, First Light
 layout: post
 permalink: /alien-treaty-01/
 categories: